SvenBecker/TAA-PG/README.md

 ### Dependencies

-The proposed implementation happend mainly in python, therefor python version >=3.6 is required.
+The proposed implementation was done mainly in python, therefore python version >=3.6 is required.
 Furthermore following additional python packages are required:

 - h5py==2.7.1